elkhanzada/movie-recommendation-app/README.md

 1) The number of arguments passed must be exactly 2.
 Otherwise a warning message is outputed and program is terminated.
 2) Both genre and occupation strings are not case sensitive.
 3) Genres must be split by '|' character, otherwise a warning message is outputed and program is terminated.
+4) If user inputs one genre multiple times, then we will regard it as one.
+For example, we will regard "action|action" to be same as "action"
-4) If either of occupation or genre string is too long (> 50 chars), we regard it as invalid input since there can't be such occupation or genre.
+5) If either of occupation or genre string is too long (> 50 chars), we regard it as invalid input since there can't be such occupation or genre.
 In this case we terminate the program and output corresponding warning message.
-5) If occupation string is not one of specified user occupations (not an educator, student or else), then we regard it as 'others' case and we give id 0 to this occupation.
+6) If occupation string is not one of specified user occupations (not an educator, student or else), then we regard it as 'others' case and we give id 0 to this occupation.
 The characters in the occupation string can be arbitrary, and the only restriction is in the length of string (not more than 50)
-6) If the list of genres requested does not correspond to any movie, we print out warning message and terminate program
+7) If the list of genres requested does not correspond to any movie, we print out warning message and terminate program

 Output:
 1) If every input requirement is satisfied, then the program will output average score rounded to 2 decimals.